sigurdga/django-by-errors/doc/index.rst

         'recipes',
     )

-The extra comma at the end is optional on the last line, but I recommend it.
+The extra comma at the end is optional on the last line, but I recommend it, as it makes it easier to add another line later.

 Now, to route traffic to the newly created app, we also need to add a line to the list of url patterns Django will use to match incoming requests.
 In the